pedroetb/pedroetb-projects-docker-build/README.md

 * *OMIT_LATEST_TAG*: Do not tag image as `<LATEST_TAG_VALUE>` after a successful tag.
 Default `0`.

+* *REMOTE_BUILD_PATH*: Path in remote host where tagging directory (used to hold temporary files) will be created.
+Only useful when running remote build.
+Default `~/docker-build`.

 * *SOURCE_REGISTRY_PASS*: Docker registry password, corresponding to a user with read permissions at source registry.
 Default is `<REGISTRY_PASS>`.

 * *SOURCE_REGISTRY_URL*: Docker registry address, where Docker must log in to retrieve images.
 Default is `<REGISTRY_URL>`.